Hardstyle: Origins

-The exact origin of hardstyle cannot be specifically defined, however it is clear the characteristic of hardstyle originates from hard trance (notably hard trance's 'reverse bass', and artists such as German Hard Trance DJ, Scot Project) with influence with other genres such as hardcore, this genre is what is now known as early hardstyle.
+The exact origin of hardstyle cannot be specifically defined; however, it is clear the characteristic of hardstyle originates from hard trance (notably hard trance's 'reverse bass', and artists such as German deejay Scot Project) with influence from other genres such as hardcore, this genre is what is now known as early hardstyle.
 As it progressed, the genre gathered characteristics from other electronic music genres and refined its own sound and identity.
 Over time, the BPM of hardstyle music increased, from a range of 135 to 150 to a range of 150 to 160.
 Some hardcore producers brought hardstyle elements back to the hardcore scene, which made modern hardstyle and hardcore very similar and often indistinguishable in some cases, only differing in BPM.

 The first event credited as a hardstyle event was Qlubtempo, which took place in the year 2000 in Zaandam.
 Qlubtempo was the first event produced by Q-dance, a Dutch event company which would later go on to produce hardstyle festivals in other countries in Europe, Australia, North America, South America and Asia.
 In 2001, Q-dance produced the first edition of Qlimax.
 Q-dance trademarked the term "hardstyle" on the 4th of July, 2002, after both Qlimax and Qlubtempo proved to be successful.
 Since its inception, Q-dance has guided the evolution of hardstyle music with its events and is often involved with hardstyle artists on a creative level.
 In 2003, Q-dance hosted the first edition of Defqon.1.

-The first few years of hardstyle were characterized by a tempo of around 140–150 BPM, a distorted kick drum sound, vocal samples, dissonant synth sounds known as "screetches" and the use of a "reverse bass", a hard kick distorted offbeat bass within the same beat.
+The first few years of hardstyle were characterized by a tempo of around 140–150 BPM, a distorted kick drum sound, vocal samples, dissonant synth sounds known as "screeches" and the use of a "reverse bass", a hard kick distorted offbeat bass within the same beat.
 Around 2002, more hardstyle labels emerged.
-Fusion Records (with artists as DJ Zany and Donkey Rollers) and Scantraxx (founded by Dov Elkabas) were the two largest Dutch Hardstyle labels in that period.
+Fusion Records (with DJ Zany and others) and Scantraxx (founded by Dov Elkabas) were the two largest Dutch Hardstyle labels in that period.
 At this point in time, hardstyle artists were primarily from either the Netherlands or Italy.

 Subgenres

+Early hardstyle

+Early hardstyle is a modern name for what was at the time called "hardstyle", the genre is focused mostly on reverse bass kicks, which can still be found in songs today as a pre-drop.

+Nustyle

 Euphoric hardstyle

 From roughly 2010 onwards, the move towards a more melodic emphasis from older hardstyle evolved into the subgenre "euphoric hardstyle", characterized by highly emotional melodies and heavy pitch-shifting of kicks.

-Euphoric frenchcore

-Popularized by Sefa and Dr. Peacock in the late 2010s, euphoric frenchcore combines both hardstyle and frenchcore.
-Euphoric frenchcore uses hardstyle production techniques at faster tempos, ranging between 180 to 220 BPM.
-The genre caught on quickly after Sefa released his first album in 2018, and it became common for hardstyle artists to close their sets with euphoric frenchcore tracks.
-That same year, Headhunterz invited Sefa to play on his radioshow, HARD with STYLE.
-The following years saw multiple euphoric frenchcore performances on the mainstage of Defqon.1, as well as a euphoric frenchcore anthem for the festival in 2019.